awsdocs/aws-freertos-docs/doc_source/ota-console-workflow.md

 After the device downloads the updated firmware, it restarts and then installs the firmware\.
 You can see what's happening in the UART terminal\.

-For a complete walkthrough of how to use the console to create an OTA update, see [Over\-the\-Air Updates Demo Application](ota-demo.md)\.
+For a tutorial that shows you how to use the console to create an OTA update, see [Over\-the\-Air Updates Demo Application](ota-demo.md)\.